 If your and/or your child’s nervous system is needing some gentle guidance to shift toward safety consider the Safe and Sound Protocol as a way to open yourself up to being more regulated and receptive in the midst of whatever is next (a new therapy, relationships, a new school, another long winter).

-If you are an adoptive parent and are looking for community there are numerous options too!
-If you are longing for a holding space to build meaningful connections, to tend to your own mama heart and discuss the challenges of caring for your children with regard for their unspoken needs and perspective, I am working on something just for you!
-Send me a note via my Contact page so I can send you a note soon with more details.
-I am so excited to share my offering with you!
+If you are an adoptive parent and are looking for community, there are numerous options too!
+If you are longing for a holding space to build meaningful connections, to tend to your own mama heart and discuss the challenges of caring for your young children with regard for their needs and perspective, I have a space just for you!

 This is what I dream for you too.
 To have support and space to grow into your infinite potential as a person, parent or family.
 If I can be of support to you during this time in your journey, please reach out to me.